MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/server-to-server-storage-replication.md

 ## Prerequisites

 * Active Directory Domain Services forest (doesn't need to run Windows Server 2016).
-* Two servers running Windows Server 2016, Datacenter Edition or newer.
+* Two servers running Windows Server 2019 or Windows Server 2016, Datacenter Edition.
 If you're running Windows Server 2019, you can instead use Standard Edition if you're OK replicating only a single volume up to 2 TB in size.
 * Two sets of storage, using SAS JBODs, fibre channel SAN, iSCSI target, or local SCSI/SATA storage.
 The storage should contain a mix of HDD and SSD media.
 You will make each storage set available only to each of the servers, with no shared access.
 * Each set of storage must allow creation of at least two virtual disks, one for replicated data and one for logs.
 The physical storage must have the same sector sizes on all the data disks.
 The physical storage must have the same sector sizes on all the log disks.
 * At least one ethernet/TCP connection on each server for synchronous replication, but preferably RDMA.